Here are our ideas for filming short segments of the Holy Land.

 A series of short segments of 60 seconds each will walk the viewer through the life and times of Jesus, from the annunciation of his birth in Nazareth to his crucifixion and resurrection in Jerusalem.

-Through each window the viewer will witness the events of Jesus’ life at the places in which they unfolded, as inspired by the Old and New Testaments.
+Through each window, the viewer will witness the events of Jesus’ life at the places they unfolded, as inspired by the Old and New Testaments.
 When all segments have been organized in geographical order they can also serve as a travel guide to the Holy Land through the footsteps of Jesus.
 Most material already exists in Biblical Productions’ extensive archives.

 The way to Bethlehem

-Mary and Joseph give praise at the Temple – model of second temple.
+- Mary and Joseph give praise at the Temple – a model of the second temple.

 King Herod, the Greatest Builder of Ancient Times – four segments

-3) The Port of Ceaseria – underwater archaeology.
+- The Port of Ceaseria – underwater archaeology.